Monday, December 20, 2010

 Tuesday, November 23, 2010

-My Mom has made this recipe every Thanksgiving and Christmas as long as I can remember!
-It always receives rave reviews and someone always requests the recipe.
+My mom has made this recipe every Thanksgiving and Christmas as long as I can remember!
+It always receives rave reviews and I have shared the recipe many times at the request of those who have tried it.

 Give it a try and start a new holiday tradition in your home!